AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 To stay updated and ensure the security of your Adobe Commerce Cloud system, here are some key practices for monitoring security patches and updates:

-- **Subscribe to Adobe Commerce security alerts**: Stay informed about security vulnerabilities by registering for notifications from Adobe [here](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/security/security).
+- **Subscribe to Adobe Commerce security alerts**: Stay informed about security vulnerabilities by [registering for notifications from Adobe](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/security/security).

-- **Check release notes**: Regularly review security patch release notes, which are tagged with "-pN" for versions (e.g., 2.3.5-p1), and contain critical fixes and improvements, link for reference [here](https://experienceleague.adobe.com/en/docs/commerce-operations/release/notes/security-patches/overview).
+- **Check release notes**: Regularly review [security patch release notes](https://experienceleague.adobe.com/en/docs/commerce-operations/release/notes/security-patches/overview), which are tagged with "-pN" for versions (e.g., 2.3.5-p1), and contain critical fixes and improvements.

-- **Apply security patches promptly**: Ensure that security patches are applied as soon as they are available.
-This can include updating to the latest versions or applying specific patch files.
+- **Apply security patches promptly**: Apply security patches as soon as they are available.
+This includes updating to the latest versions or applying specific patch files.

-- **Use cloud patches**: For Adobe Commerce Cloud, security patches may be bundled within the Cloud Tools Suite.
+- **Use cloud patches**: For Adobe Commerce Cloud, security patches can be bundled within the Cloud Tools Suite.
 Be sure to upgrade the suite or the Commerce version to receive these fixes.

-- **Automated patch management**: Consider using tools like the centralized patcher to manage and apply patches across multiple stores automatically, see [here](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/maintenance/patching-at-scale).
+- **Automated patch management**: Consider using tools like the centralized patcher to [manage and apply patches across multiple stores automatically](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/maintenance/patching-at-scale).

 >[!TIP]
 >
 >For further details and step-by-step instructions on applying patches and maintaining security, see [security patch release notes](../../../release/release-notes/security/overview.md) and [How to Apply Security Patches](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/how-to/how-to-obtain-and-apply-security-patches).
-You should also keep an eye on [Site-Wide Analysis Tool](https://experienceleague.adobe.com/en/docs/commerce-operations/tools/site-wide-analysis-tool/access) reports.
+You should also review [Site-Wide Analysis Tool](https://experienceleague.adobe.com/en/docs/commerce-operations/tools/site-wide-analysis-tool/access) reports.

 #### PCI compliance

 To ensure PCI compliance in Adobe Commerce Cloud, follow these key practices:

-- **Protect cardholder data**: Cardholder data should never be stored within Adobe Commerce.
+- **Protect cardholder data**: Do not ever store cardholder data within Adobe Commerce.
 If storage is required, use encrypted and tokenized methods to safeguard it.

 - **Use secure transmission protocols**: Always transmit payment data over secure protocols like TLS, with encryption and proper key management.

 - **Utilize web application firewall (WAF)**: The Fastly-powered WAF service helps meet PCI DSS 6.6 requirements and protects against common vulnerabilities by blocking malicious traffic before it reaches your site.
 See more information [here](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/planning/payment-processing-storage) and [here](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/cdn/fastly-waf-service).

-- **Limit access**: Ensure that only authorized personnel have access to sensitive payment data, and apply access control to reduce the risk of exposure.
-Reference [link](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/planning/payment-processing-storage).
+- **Limit access**: Ensure that only authorized personnel have access to sensitive payment data, and [apply access control to reduce the risk of exposure](https://experienceleague.adobe.com/en/docs/commerce-operations/implementation-playbook/best-practices/planning/payment-processing-storage).

-- **Regular security scanning**: Perform regular PCI ASV scans and monitor your environment to address potential vulnerabilities.
-Reference [link](https://experienceleague.adobe.com/en/docs/commerce-operations/security-and-compliance/shared-responsibility).
+- **Regular security scanning**: Perform regular PCI ASV scans and [monitor your environment](https://experienceleague.adobe.com/en/docs/commerce-operations/security-and-compliance/shared-responsibility) to address potential vulnerabilities.

 >[!TIP]
 >